defridge/Portfolio-2-TDEE-calculator/README.md

   - The link works as intended.

 - User Input Fields
-  - In the first section of the page the user is required to fill in 3 input boxes and choose 1 of 2 options from a drop down menue, they are:
+  - In the first section of the page the user is required to fill in 3 input boxes and choose 1 of 2 options from a drop down menu, they are:
     - Age
     - Height in Cm's
     - Weight in Kg's
     - Gender
-- If the user leaves any 1 of these input fields blank or negelcts to choose a gender then when they click submit an alert will show in the broswer asking them to complete all fields and they will not be able to continue unless done so.
+- If the user leaves any 1 of these input fields blank or neglects to choose a gender then when they click submit an alert will show in the browser asking them to complete all fields and they will not be able to continue unless done so.

 ![Alert Message](docs/readme_images/alert.png)

 - User Input Field Test 1
   - The first test conducted was to leave all fields blank and to try click submit.
-  - Result: Alert showed in broswer.
+  - Result: Alert showen in browser.
   - Validation worked as intended.

 ![Blank Input Fields](docs/readme_images/blank_input.png)

 - User Input Field Test 2
-  - The secound test conducted was to fill in 1 input field, in this case Age and to try click submit.
+  - The second test conducted was to fill in 1 input field, in this case Age and to try click submit.
-  - Result: Alert showed in broswer.
+  - Result: Alert showen in browser.
   - Validation worked as intended.

 ![Age Input Field](docs/readme_images/age_input.png)

 - User Input Field Test 3
   - The third test conducted was to fill in 1 input field, in this case Height and to try click submit.
-  - Result: Alert showed in broswer.
+  - Result: Alert showen in browser.
   - Validation worked as intended.

 ![Height Input Field](docs/readme_images/height_input.png)

 - User Input Field Test 4
   - The fourth test conducted was to fill in 1 input field, in this case Weight and to try click submit.
-  - Result: Alert showed in broswer.
+  - Result: Alert showen in browser.
   - Validation worked as intended.

 ![Weight Input Field](docs/readme_images/weight_input.png)

 - User Input Field Test 5
   - The fifth test conducted was to click 1 option in gender dropdown and leave all other fields blank, in this case Male and to try click submit.
-  - Result: Alert showed in broswer.
+  - Result: Alert showen in browser.
   - Validation worked as intended.

 ![Gender Dropdown Test](docs/readme_images/gender_input.png)

 - User Input Field Test 5
   - The sixth test conducted was to fill in a combination of input fields but always leaving 1 blank, in the image below Weight is left blank.
-  - This test was run with every conbination and the result was always the same.
+  - This test was run with every combination and the result was always the same.
-  - Result: Alert showed in broswer.
+  - Result: Alert showen in browser.
   - Validation worked as intended.

 ![Multiple Input Fields Test](docs/readme_images/multi_input.png)